hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-istio-and-spire.md

    After deploying SPIRE into your environment and verifying that all deployments are in Ready state, install Istio with custom patches for the Ingress-gateway as well as for Istio-proxy.

-   Get the Istio-spire-config patch using **[this link](https://raw.githubusercontent.com/cxteamtrials/caas-trials-content/main/services/istio/release-1.17/spire/spire-patch.yaml)** and copy that patch into your cluster.
+   Get the istio-spire-config patch using **[this link](https://raw.githubusercontent.com/cxteamtrials/caas-trials-content/main/services/istio/release-1.17/spire/spire-patch.yaml)** and copy that patch into your cluster.
 Install that patch using following command.

    **`istioctl install -f istio-spire-config.yaml`**